 And oh heyyyyy, who’s that pretty little number over on the right you ask?!
-That would be my DREAM sideboard I scored right after the door was finished which makes this new space even more amazing (see the whole story over in my IG highlights HERE).
+That would be my DREAM sideboard I scored right after the door was finished which makes this new space even more amazing.
 There’s some new lamps and decor on the sideboard and a set of my botanical art next to the door now.

 Man, just look at all those cozy textures!
 I can’t get enough of this view lately and now our living room, and our home, feels complete.

 We couldn’t ask for a more perfect door for our home, both for style and for durability.
 It’s a huge relief to not worry about the condition or functionality of our front door in our coastal weather, and also a huge relief not to look at the hideous brass and flaking paint anymore.
 Now when guests walk up to our house, I hope they get a sense of the casual coastal farmhouse vibe and a warm welcoming feeling.